 Car Guide’s comprehensive buyer’s report will uncover outstanding safety recalls and many other important things you should take into consideration when buying a used car.
 What’s more, Car Guide makes it easy to compare used cars from various websites, all in one place.

 With Car Guide’s subscription, you can compare as many vehicles as you like and access more data than any other free car checks provide.
-Unlike free car checkers, our Car Guide buyer’s report will help you uncover any outstanding issues a particular vehicle might have from repairs to financing.
+Unlike free car checkers, our car buyer’s report will help you uncover any outstanding issues a particular vehicle might have from repairs to financing.
 That includes its MOT history and whether a car has been recalled (including what repairs it’s had since).
 That way, you’ll have peace of mind when it comes to making the final purchase decision.

 Keen to find out what’s going on under the hood?
 Try Car Guide today.
 All you need is the vehicle registration number to get started.
 If you have any questions, don’t hesitate to contact our dedicated team.